Menu

 1 Heavy pair Sweat Pants (Thrift Store) (25 pairs needed)

-1 Knit Cap (Thrift Store )
+1 Knit Cap (Thrift Store ) (all provided)

 1 Pair Gloves (Thrift Store) (all provided)